BARATHB-K/CovidVC/README.md

 - *Database*: Mongo DB

 ### `server-folder`
-For server-side communication I used Node J and Mongo DB as DataBase
+For server-side communication I used Node JS and Mongo DB as DataBase

 ### `src-folder`
 For front-end I used ReactJS